boathit/t2vec/README.md

 ## Experiments

-Instead of running the encoding step by step, you can direclty run the experiments with the [jupyter-notebook]().
+Instead of running the above encoding step manually, you can direclty run the experiments with the [jupyter-notebook](https://github.com/boathit/t2vec/blob/master/experiment/t2vec.ipynb) once you obtain the trained model.

 ## Reference